aldertzomer/Microbial-Genomics-2022/_episodes/20_Sequence_Quality_lecture.md

 [https://www.youtube.com/watch?v=sdxVDy0lSAE](https://www.youtube.com/watch?v=sdxVDy0lSAE)

 The lecture will take approximately 20 minutes.
-After that there is time for a break.
+After that there is time for a break and time for asking questions.